farahanimajid/airport_map/README.md

 ```

 ##### Add a Legend
-I used the below code to add Legend
+we used the below code to add Legend

 ```